 Throughout the years, hurricanes and storms have caused several deaths, severe flooding, power outages and massive property damage throughout the Carolinas.
 Carolinians have been dealt a host of challenges when they return home to face the damage left behind by a storm.
-AAA would like to share tips on how to handle claims and damage during the aftermath.
+AAA would like to share tips on how to handle hurricane insurance claims and damage during the aftermath.

 - Wind-related damage to a house, its roof, its contents and other insured structures on the property is covered under standard homeowner’s insurance policies.
 Wind-driven rain that causes an opening in the roof or wall and enters through this opening is also covered.